 DASCA accreditation helps technology schools, computer science departments of universities and business schools align their professional degree programs with DASCA’s vendor-neutral data science standards and knowledge frameworks, enhancing student learning and employability outcomes in the process.
 DASCA also selectively accepts applications from some institutions to get their non-technology professional degree programs accredited for offering data science and data analytics courses as electives or minors.
 DASCA-accredited Bachelor’s and Master’s programs are integrated with DASCA’s certifications.
 Institutions offering DASCA-accredited programs also develop the expertise to introduce standalone Bachelor’s and Master’s programs in Data Science, if they do not have them yet.
 Importantly, a select few institutions offering DASCA-accredited programs get an exclusive opportunity to start a specialist center of excellence in data science on DASCA knowledge framework.

-The DASCA accreditation program is open for universities, business schools, higher-education institutions, and government ICT academies.
+The DASCA accreditation program is open for universities, business schools, higher-education institutions, and degree-granting government ICT academies.
 Institutions already accredited by other international accreditation bodies are placed on the accelerated accreditation track.
+Institutions already accredited by other international accreditation bodies are placed on the accelerated accreditation track.
 Institutions shortlisted under the World Data Science Initiative are accredited on a subsidized fee.
 In early 2020, DASCA and Artificial Intelligence Board of America (ARTiBA) joined hands to introduce the Twinned Accreditation Program for Data Science & Artificial Intelligence.
-Under this arrangement, ARTiBA accreditation is paced up as DASCA shares with ARTiBA, submissions and disclosures of DASCA-accredited institutions and their programs leading to significant reduction of process and effort duplication across the board.
+Under this arrangement, ARTiBA accreditation is granted on the basis of submissions and disclosures made during the DASCA accreditation, which helps reduce duplication of effort and processes.

 All accreditation applications are approved only when institutions meet and qualify DASCA's norms on academic intent, quality, excellence and reputation.
 Accreditation applications are approved by DASCA using independent industry and market intelligence processes.
 Once approved, institutions are sent a link to the DASCAnet portal to commence their participation in the accreditation process.
 Institutions can choose either of the tabs below to initiate their accreditation request.

-The Edvantic worldwide credentialing support network and its global partners have been officially assigned the responsibility of reaching out to universities around the world – especially the young and promising ones in developing nations in Asia, Africa and Latin America.
-The Edvantic network is helping these institutions leverage ongoing global assistance and subsidy programs such as the World Data Science Initiative (WDSI) and other programs under the World Bank.
+The Academik America worldwide credentialing support network and its global partners have been officially assigned the responsibility of reaching out to universities around the world – especially the young and promising ones in developing nations in Asia, Africa and Latin America.
+The Academik America network is helping these institutions leverage ongoing global assistance and subsidy programs such as the World Data Science Initiative (WDSI) and other programs under the World Bank.

-The DASCA accreditation program is now open for governments, universities, and vocational training institutions in several countries.
-Institutions can apply for DASCA accreditation along either the Standard or the Accelerated accreditation track.
+The DASCA accreditation program is now open to public and private universities, as well as degree-granting vocational colleges and institutions in several countries.
+Eligible institutions applying for DASCA accreditation can opt for either the Standard or the Accelerated accreditation track.
 Please note that the cost of the accreditation project does not depend on the track chosen.
 The difference is that the Standard accreditation track involves six stages of assessment, whereas the Accelerated accreditation track is faster and involves only two stages.Standard Accreditation Track Accelerated Accreditation Track

 DASCA offers accelerated and subsidized accreditation services to institutions shortlisted under World Data Science Initiative for support.
 Your institution can be listed for WDSI subsidy if it exhibits a demonstrated intent, promise and potential for adopting and embracing latest data science and Ai teaching learning standards, and which can be turned into actual capabilities through accreditation.
 As one of the lead sponsors of WDSI, DASCA is committed to assessing and accrediting more than two hundred institutions recommended for WDSI subsidy in the next two years.

-Write to us at email@example.com to explore how you can get DASCA accredited under WDSI subsidy.
+Write to us to explore how you can get DASCA accredited under the WDSI subsidy.

 DASCA's accreditation process follows the Baldrige model.
 The accreditation approach focuses on recognizing teaching excellence, determining student learning outcomes, and detecting an institutionalized continuous improvement philosophy.
 DASCA’s accreditation philosophy reflects a student-centered teaching and learning approach, which is measured and analyzed for quality, ensures that students gain the right skills from their educational investment.